glynnbird/blockchain-workshop/exercise5.md

 ## Learning Points

-Once a contract is on the blockchain, ANYONE can access it if they know its location (address) and its method signature (abiDefinition).
+Once a contract is on the blockchain, ANYONE can access it if they know its location (address) and its method signature (abi).
 It is TOTALLY public.
 So you need to make very sure that you know what it is doing and make sure that your function calls have security in place to prevent unwanted access.